mbrock/dappish/dcs.dapp.md

 ## The ilks

-Let there be a class of objects called the ilks, also known as "the CDP types".
+Let there be a class of objects called the ilks, also known as _the CDP types_.

 Let the ilk know of the vox.

-Let the ilk mat be an 18-decimal number, also known as "the liquidation ratio", initially set to zero.
+Let the ilk mat be an 18-decimal number, also known as _the liquidation ratio_, initially set to zero.

-Let the ilk tax be a 27-decimal number, also known as "the stability fee", initially set to zero.
+Let the ilk tax be a 27-decimal number, also known as _the stability fee_, initially set to zero.

-Let the ilk axe be a 27-decimal number, also known as "the liquidation penalty", initially set to zero.
+Let the ilk axe be a 27-decimal number, also known as _the liquidation penalty_, initially set to zero.

-Let the ilk cap be an 18-decimal number, also known as "the debt ceiling", initially set to zero.
+Let the ilk cap be an 18-decimal number, also known as _the debt ceiling_, initially set to zero.

-Let the ilk lax be a timestamp, also known as "the grace period", initially set to zero.
+Let the ilk lax be a timestamp, also known as _the grace period_, initially set to zero.

-Let the ilk chi be a 27-decimal number, also known as "the fee accumulator", initially set to zero.
+Let the ilk chi be a 27-decimal number, also known as _the fee accumulator_, initially set to zero.

-Let the ilk rho be a timestamp, also known as "the fee update time", initially set to zero.
+Let the ilk rho be a timestamp, also known as _the fee update time_, initially set to zero.

-Let the ilk rum be an 18-decimal number, also known as "the normalized debt", initially set to zero.
+Let the ilk rum be an 18-decimal number, also known as _the normalized debt_, initially set to zero.